jhu-arch/arch-tutorial/index.rst

 .. toctree::
    :maxdepth: 2
-   :caption: Connecting and transfering to Rockfish
+   :caption: Connect and transfer to Rockfish

    Connecting_to_Rockfish
    Storage_Allocations